How to Trade with Pivot Points the right way

 Floor traders try to frame the day based on the previous day’s trade.
 They use a framework or a boundary to analyze the market.
 Because of this, pivot points are universal levels to trade off of.

 The professional traders and the algorithms you see in the market use some sort of a pivot point strategy.
 In the old days, this was a secret trading strategy that floor traders used to day trade the market for quick profits.

 Moving forward, we’re going to give you our introduction to pivot points and show you how to calculate the pivot points.
-Last but not least, give you a couple examples of how to trade with pivot points.
+Last but not least, give you a couple of examples of how to trade with pivot points.
 Also, read Personality Strengths and Weakness in Forex Trading.

 What are Pivot Points?